sudomf/tailwind-job/README.md

 Hi folks.
 This is my way to show my interest in the job position and some of my skills to you guys.

-As I don't have much time available, I made a simple website using TaiwindCSS, AlpineJS, and a static page compiler that handles components, expressions, and HTML and CSS optimizations.
+As I don't have much time available, I made a simple website using TaiwindCSS, AlpineJS, and a static page compiler that handles components, expressions, HTML, and CSS optimizations.

 I made this to show that I like and I know how to build development tools and components.
 I did it from zero in 13 hours according to Wakatime.

 ## Getting Started

-You can play with it at https://codesandbox.io/.
+You can play with it at https://codesandbox.io/s/priceless-violet-jl5li.

 #### Commands